Top 8 Travel Scams to Watch Out For

 How it works: The scammer will volunteer to take a photo of your group, and after a couple of shots, he will ask you to think of creative poses.
 As soon as you have finished huddling with your group, the nice local is already gone with your precious camera.

 How to avoid it: Always purchase tickets and passes online in advance or look for verified resellers.
-Sometimes, getting online tickets are much cheaper than buying on the spot.
+Sometimes, getting online tickets is much cheaper than buying on the spot.
+We use the GetYourGuide website to buy skip-the-line tickets and book guided tours worldwide.

 How it works: A well-dressed local who speaks good English will trick you into buying gems that you can sell back home for double the prices of the items he’s selling to you.
 After you’ve bought from the seller, he’ll give you a receipt or proof of purchase and a certification that says the gems you just bought are authentic.
 However, chances are good that those gems are all fake, as well as the certification and the receipt from the seller.
 If you paid him $200 for that, those gems are probably worth less than $10.